jgoertzen-sb/pdns/pdns/recursordist/docs/metrics.rst

 tcp-outqueries
 ^^^^^^^^^^^^^^
-counts the number of outgoing TCP queries since   starting
+counts the number of outgoing TCP queries since starting, both using IPv4 and IPV6

 tcp-questions
 ^^^^^^^^^^^^^